 Nowadays, easy access to data is table-stakes for high-performing companies.

-Easy access doesn't come for free, though: it requires investment and a careful selection of tools.
-For young companies like us, the question is how much?
-And when do you make that investment?
+Easy access doesn't come for free, though; it requires investment and a careful selection of tools.
+For young companies like us, the question is, how much?
+And at what time do you make that investment?

-Having grown to ten people, several without engineering backgrounds but with strong data needs, we decided 2022 was going to be that time.
+Having grown to a company of ten people—several without engineering backgrounds but with strong data needs—we decided 2022 was going to be that time.

 Architecture overview

-With data warehouse solutions (BigQuery, Snowflake, Redshift) going mainstream, modern data stacks are becoming increasingly boring - great news if you're starting from scratch!
+With data warehouse solutions (BigQuery, Snowflake, Redshift) going mainstream, modern data stacks are becoming increasingly boring—which is great news if you're starting from scratch!

 In general, you'll want to:

-• Find a visualisation tool that can use the warehouse for exploration and insight
+- Find a visualization tool that can use the warehouse for exploration and insight.

 Finding complementary tools is difficult, and we spoke to data engineers from several companies to find what was working for them (and what wasn't).
 We arrived at the following stack:

-On the left, you'll see data sources (only a sample, we have many more than this), tools where we generate and work with data.
+On the left, you'll see data sources (only a sample, we have many more than this) and tools where we generate and work with data.
 One of them is Product, the Postgres database that powers incident.io, while Intercom and Close are SaaS we use to run our business.

 Fivetran and Stitch are both ETL tools designed to transport data from various sources into destinations.
 We use both to load data into BigQuery, our data warehouse.

-Finally, Metabase provides a visualisation and analytics layer, running queries against BigQuery.
+Finally, Metabase provides a visualization and analytics layer, running queries against BigQuery.

 That's it, the entire data stack.
 We think these tools are all we'll need to grow incident.io into a much larger company, and given one of our goals (always, for everything!) is simplicity, we're happy the list is so small.